-You’ve got questions?
-We’ve got answers.
-Below are our most frequently asked questions. hopefully they can address most of your questions.
-If not, we’re only a short email or phone call away!
-Call us at 336-993-9998 or visit our contact page to find out how you can stop by and talk to us in person.
+Hopefully they can address most of your questions.
+If not, we’re only a short email or call away!
+Call us at 336-993-9998 or visit our contact page for details to stop by and talk to us in person.
 We’d love to show you around!

 Still can’t decide what color will work?
 Our expert staff is ready and willing to help you come up with something that will brighten and complement your living space.
 Our showroom boasts a large variety of colors and textures to choose from.

-Natural stone is priced by different factors, availability being the foremost.
-The more rare the stone, of course, the more it costs us, and ultimately you, the customer.
+Natural stone is priced by different factors, with availability being the foremost.
+The more rare the stone, the more it costs us, and ultimately you, the customer.
 Come in and let us go over your needs.
-We have a variety of stones to choose from, and our knowledgeable staff will help you decide on an affordable solution to your individual requirements.
+We have a variety of stones to choose from, and our knowledgeable staff will help you decide on an affordable solution to your individual requirements and budget.